priyanshu-kr/priyanshu-kr.github.io/README.md

 This is my personal website.
 It is hosted on [GitHub pages](https://pages.github.com/).

-Built using HTML5, CSS3 and Javascript.
+Built using HTML, CSS, SCSS and Javascript.